KarthikMothiki/Telenex-Robotics-Intro-to-ROS2/src/custom_interfaces/ReadMe.md

 ```bash
 mkdir -p ~/ros2_ws/src/custom_interfaces/srv
 ```
-Inside this directory, create a new file named AddTwoInts.srv with the following content:
+Inside this directory, create a new file named MyPkgSrv.srv with the following content:

 ```
 bool req